Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Preliminaries

 \section{Preliminaries}

-In this section, we first formally define our model of shared vehicle systems and formulate the optimal pricing problem.
+In this section, we first formally define our model of shared vehicle systems and formulate the problem with respect to the pricing control.
+The other controls follow similar formulations; to streamline the presentation, we introduce them in the corresponding sections.
 To capture the complex network externalities of the system, we define a probabilistic model of customer arrivals, which we analyze in steady state.
 Subsequently, we introduce known results from the queuing literature that provide the technical background upon which our analysis relies.
-Finally, we present an example that shows that even in the restricted sets of pricing policies, that are independent of the configuration of vehicles across the system, the optimization problems we consider are non-convex.
+Finally, we present an example that shows that even in the restricted sets of pricing policies that are independent of the configuration of vehicles across the system, the optimization problems we consider are non-convex.

-\subsection{Basic setting}
+\subsection{Basic Setting}

 We consider a system with $m$ units (corresponding to vehicles) and $n$ nodes (corresponding to stations).
 Customers traveling between nodes $i$ and $j$ arrive at node $i$ according to a Poisson process of rate $\phi_{ij}$.
 Each customer traveling from $i$ to $j$ has a value drawn independently from a distribution $F_{ij}(\cdot)$.
-We assume that $F_{ij}$ has a density and that all values are positive with some probability, i.e. $F_{ij}(0)<1$.
-Upon arrival at $i$, a customer is quoted a price $p_{ij}$, and engages a unit if her value exceeds this price, i.e. with probability $1-F_{ij}(p_{ij})$, and at least one unit is available at node $i$; else she leaves the system.
+We assume that $F_{ij}$ has a density and that each customer has a positive value with some probability, i.e. $F_{ij}(0)<1$.
+Upon arrival at $i$, a customer is quoted a price $p_{ij}$, and engages a unit to travel to $j$ if her value exceeds this price, i.e. with probability $1-F_{ij}(p_{ij})$, and at least one unit is available at node $i$; else she leaves the system immediately (i.e., we consider a loss system).
+If a ride occurs, the unit moves to $j$ and the customer leaves the system thereafter.

-As is common with pricing, the related optimization problems are often more easily framed in terms of the \emph{inverse demand} (or \emph{quantile}) function associated with the user as $q_{ij} = 1-F_{ij}(p_{ij})$.
-For ease of presentation we assume that the density of $F_{ij}$ is positive everywhere in its domain, implying that there is a 1-1 mapping between prices and quantiles.
+As is common with pricing, the related optimization problems are often more easily framed in terms of the \emph{inverse demand} (or \emph{quantile}) function associated with the user as $q_{ij} = 1-F_{ij}(p_{ij})$, i.e.,~$q_{ij}$ denotes the fraction of customers with origin $i$ and destination $j$ who accept price $p_{ij}$.
+For ease of presentation we assume that the density of $F_{ij}$ is positive everywhere in its domain (for which we only assume that it is contiguous and intersects with $(0,\infty)$), implying that there is a 1-1 mapping between prices and quantiles.
 As $F_{ij}$ is therefore invertible, we can write $p_{ij} = F_{ij}^{-1}(1-q_{ij})$.
-This allows us to abuse notation throughout the paper by using prices and quantiles interchangeably.
+This allows us to abuse notation throughout the paper by using prices and quantiles interchangeably as our decision variables.
+Further, we define $F_{ij}(\infty)=1$, that is, we assume we can set a price high enough so that an arbitrarily small (or even 0) fraction of customers is willing to pay it.